konforti/worker/README.md

 > Move a function into a web worker.

-> Support async function, arrow function or regular function.
+> Supports async function.

-> Function params can be any serialize type or a function.
+> Function params can be any serializable type or a function.

 ## Installation

 ```bash
     npm i -S @konforti/worker
 ```

-or

 ```bash
     yarn add @konforti/worker